What Is Short-Term Life Insurance? Definition, Pros and Cons

 CAN YOU USE SHORT-TERM LIFE INSURANCE FOR TRAVEL?

-A short-term life insurance policy can work for people needing temporary coverage while away from home.
-It isn’t usually marketed for travel, but some policies offer global coverage, protecting the policyholder during their trip.
-While it's not the same as travel insurance, which includes accidental death coverage, it can still meet a traveler’s needs if the policy doesn’t limit geographic areas.
+These plans aren't marketed for travel, but some policies offer global coverage that pays out if you die during your trip.
+It's not the same as travel insurance, which includes accidental death coverage, but it can work if the policy doesn't limit geographic areas.

 FAQ: Short-Term Life Insurance